RebeccaColquhoun/rebeccacolquhoun.github.io/sharingWork.md

 ***Academic Conferences***

-* I spoke about my plans for my DPhil project at the COMET Student Meeting in January 2021.
+* I presented my plans for my DPhil project at the 2021 COMET Student Meeting.
+(January 2021)

 * I have been awarded a Seismological Society of America Travel Grant to present my work from my masters' at the 2021 Annual Meeting.
 This covers the full cost of registration.
-(Meeting: April 2021).
+(Award: January 2021, Meeting: April 2021).

 ***Wider engagement and EDI work***